 Parabola & umbrella for BI

 Many roads lead to Rome when it comes to mapping BI vendors.
 One analyst swears by a magic quadrant, the other believes in a rocking wave.
-“Passionned Group has achieved great results using a parabola to visualize the hot spot.
-We also publish our Business Intelligence Tools Survey.”
+“Passionned Group has achieved great results with Intelligent Insights BI & Analytics.
 Although the route may differ, the destination is the same: drafting a shortlist of reliable vendors that make good on their promises by meeting the specific needs of customers and delivering actionable insights.
 But what actually falls under the umbrella of Business Intelligence?

 The definition of Business Analytics

 Van Beek describes BI as a discipline as “the holistic union of concepts, processes, strategies, culture, structure, methods, standards, and ICT utilities that ensure the intelligent actions and development of organizations.”
 This definition has served Van Beek and his consultants very well.
 They’ve advised large companies like banks and hospitals, but also smaller companies and municipalities, and helped them work more intelligently.
-The staying power of BI is apparent in Google Analytics search term analysis, among other things, that Van Beek uses when marketing The Intelligent Organization.
+The staying power of BI is apparent in Google Analytics search term analysis, among other things, that Van Beek uses when marketing his Business Intelligence book.